mdhender/canvas/README.md

 ## You can run command from the terminal
 You will have to use the command line to run Hugo commands.

+## MacOS
 On the Mac, that means opening Spotlight, typing in "terminal", and double-clicking the `Terminal` application.

 Once you've done that, run the following command to confirm that the command line is working:

     $ echo hello
     hello

+If you don't see the output `hello`, then find someone that can help you access the command line.

+## Windows
+On Windows, click the Start button and type "Powershell" (without the quotes), and then click the Powershell tile.
+(Full instructions are available [here](https://docs.microsoft.com/en-us/powershell/scripting/getting-started/starting-windows-powershell?view=powershell-6).)

+    C:\Users\mdhender> echo hello
+    hello

+Once you've done that, run the following command to confirm that the command line is working:

 If you don't see the output `hello`, then find someone that can help you access the command line.